tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 This project is a sophisticated Binance USDT-M Futures Trading Bot designed to generate trading signals based on advanced technical analysis and market regime detection.
 It incorporates multiple strategies spanning breakout, pullback, and mean reversion categories.
 The bot provides real-time market data synchronization, technical indicator calculations, a sophisticated signal scoring system, and Telegram integration for notifications.

 The bot operates in two modes: a Signals-Only Mode for generating signals without live trading, and a Live Trading Mode for full trading capabilities.
 Its key features include a local orderbook engine, historical data loading, multi-timeframe analysis (15m, 1h, 4h), market regime detection (TREND/SQUEEZE/RANGE/CHOP), BTC correlation filtering, an advanced scoring system, and robust risk management with stop-loss, take-profit, and time-stop mechanisms.

-The project's ambition is to provide a highly performant and reliable automated trading solution for cryptocurrency futures markets, focusing on data integrity and strategic validation.
+**NEW**: The bot now includes a fully integrated **Action Price** strategy system - a production-only price action trading module that operates independently from main strategies with its own statistics, database table, performance tracking, and Telegram commands.
+Action Price identifies high-probability setups using Support/Resistance zones, Anchored VWAP, EMA trend filters, and 5 classic patterns (Pin-Bar, Engulfing, Inside-Bar, Fakey, PPR) with partial profit-taking capabilities.

 # User Preferences